Osteoarthritis of the Big Toe

 Arthritis big toe joint natural treatment:

-- Ginger: is a powerful natural medicine.
+- Ginger: is powerful natural medicine.
 When consumed ginger has many health benefits.
-The most powerful effect of ginger on the body is its ability to reduce inflammation naturally, without the need for NSAIDS.
-Which, can be very harsh on the stomach and cause very unpleasent ulcers.
-From ginger teas and currys to The Green Doctors personal favorite Ginger Rainbow Juice.
-Its very easy to incorporate into your diet and is very inexpensive.
+The most powerful effect of ginger on the body is its ability to reduce inflammation naturally, without the need for NSAIDs.
+Which, can be very harsh on the stomach and cause very unpleasant ulcers.
+From ginger teas and Currys to The Green Doctors’ personal favourite Ginger Rainbow Juice.
+It’s very easy to incorporate into your diet and is very inexpensive.

 - Tumeric: another curry staple which is so powerful and safe for reducing inflammation.
 Its active ingredient curcumin is responsible for its anti-inflammatory power.

 - Frankincense: Early studies have shown that frankincense supplements may improve pain, stiffness and inflammation making this type of supplement a great choice for those with any type of arthritis.

 - CBD OIL and CBD Balms: That’s right! we are shouting out CBD!
 One of nature’s most powerful anti-inflammatory plants.
 CBD Oil shows real promise for the treatment of arthritis pains and inflammation.
 We know many of our own customers find huge relief from pains and inflammation related to arthritis.
 CBD Balm is also wonderful when massaged into the feet.
 Gentle massaging of the affected area can encourage blood flow and has been shown to help reduce inflammation.
 It can also help to loosen stiff muscles around the foot and toe.

 As we talked about before your arthritis may be so severe that you require stronger pain medication like opioids or you may need surgery if your daily life is severely impacted by the pain in your toe.
 Let’s look at some of the medical options: